Mathias157/balmorel-postprocessing/README.md

 The first sheet contains an installation manual and a guide.

-Follow the guide to ensure that all paths are correct and the excel functions properly
+Follow the guide to ensure that all paths are correct and the excel functions properly.

+NOTE: The VBA and excel coding currently assumes a Windows operating system